About Us

 Florence Duomo rooftops (www.free-city-guides.com)

-Duomo – This collection of structures forms the religious heart of Florence, but they are also the most striking buildings you’ll find in the city.
+Florence Duomo – This collection of structures forms the religious heart of Florence, but they are also the most striking buildings you’ll find in the city.
 Dominating everything is the huge dome of the cathedral, but also here there’s the baptistry, the bell tower (campanile) and the museum.
 The multi-coloured marble frontage of the cathedral is truly impressive, with the matching bell tower alongside it and the baptistry continuing the theme.
 For us, the highlight of our visit was climbing the steps to the top of the dome, a journey which demonstrates along the way what an incredible feat of architectural engineering this was when it was built around 1420.
-There are actually 2 domes here, the structure you see from the inside and the outer shell you see on the outside.
-Most of the route to the top takes place in between the two domes.
 It’s an arduous climb, but the view from the top is well worth it.
 Charges apply for climbing the dome, the baptistry, the campanile and the museum, but entry to the cathedral is free.
-For more info, ticket prices and pics, see our special Duomo pages…
+For more information, ticket prices and pictures, see our special Duomo pages…

 Florence Palazzo Vecchio top (www.free-city-guides.com)

 Palazzo Vecchio – This building in Piazza della Signoria is a cross between a castle and palace.
 It was constructed as the palace of the ruling Medici dynasty but is still used today as the town hall – the seat of government for Florence.
 Although there is a museum here, it was the building itself we fell in love with.
-The huge ballroom, the fascinating map room, and the private chapel are all part of a visit here.
+The huge ballroom, the fascinating map room, and the private chapel are all part of a visit.
 You get to see more of the building by taking a guided tour which allows you access to the roof walkway too for some terrific views of Florence.
-Palazzo Vecchio became less important to the Medici’s when the new Pitti Palace was built over the river.
-Look out on your tour for the wooden doors in the same room as the chapel which mark the entrance to the Vasari Corridor – a purpose built private walkway which linked the two palaces over the rooftops of Florence.
-More info, ticket prices, pics & map…

 Florence Ponte Vecchio reflection (www.free-city-guides.com)